lupswitch/ServerAvailabilityMonitor/README.md

 Logger stores information about availability every hour for every server.
 If any check during a hour fails, the whole hour will be marked as failed.

 To see log you can use `log` command.
-It supports various full and short form.
+It supports full and short form.

 **Full log form**